VaeterchenFrost/GPUSAT/README.md

         * combined: use a combination of tree and array structure (default)
 *  -m,--maxBagSize \<maxBagSize\>: fixes the number of variables after which we need to split the bags
 *  -w,--combineWidth \<combineWidth\>: fixes the maximum width to combine bags of the decomposition
+*  -g, --graph:filename for saving the decomposition graph